oldgalileo/shakti/README.md

             "attribute 2",
         ],
         [ // second piece, etc.
             ...
         ]
     ]
 ...
 ```
 Every path piece contains at least a type, an ID, and one or more attributes.
 When you send a query for a basic path, the server responds with the attributes of the type-instance that matches the ID.

 We can use the show "Marvel's Agents of Shield" as an example, which has an ID of `70279852`.
-Shakti uses the type `video` for both movies and TV shows and distinguishes between them with attributes.
+Shakti uses the type `video` for both movies and TV shows and distinguishes between them via attributes.
 To get the name of the show, the path would look like so:
 ```
 ...
     'paths': [